-a brief history

 In 2017, Matt Nicholson joined the show, bringing driver insight as he is heavily involved in dirt track racing, piloting his Limited Late Model at dirt tracks throughout the south.

 FHR moved from Birmingham to Sylacauga, changing to its current name of “Championship Racing Network”.
 In March of 2018, WTDR, Talladega claimed the honor of becoming CRN’s home.
 Then in late 2021, bidding to be CRN’s flagship station was won by WDNG, 95.1 ‘The Mountain’.
+In April, 2026, the CRN Team was recruited by Real Talk 99.5, Birmingham.
 This is where the crew hang their proverbial hats today.

 There are many shows and/or networks that cover racing, but, none do it as “Championship Racing Network” does.
-Some may cover NASCAR, others may cover IndyCar, but, only two-hour long “CRN” covers NASCAR, IndyCar, NHRA, Formula 1 and Formula E.
+Some may cover NASCAR, others may cover IndyCar, but, only two-hour long “CRN” covers NASCAR, IndyCar, NHRA, IHRA, IROC, F-1 Formula E, and more.

 “They (CRN) have the best racing news and commentary!”